dyyle02/AIP/Assignment 5/README.md

 ## Conclusion

 This project was actually a backup plan if my original idea did not work (it didn't).
 I wasn't able to spend as much time as I wanted to on this project, but it came out better than I expected.
 This project didn't have many difficulties, but one thing that was difficult was making the LED be a rainbow.
 I had to ask a friend to make a whole function just to manipulate each LED in the LED strip a different color to make the rainbow effect.
 Also if I had more time, I would've first not used cardboard, but laser-cut wood or acrylic for the enclosure.
-I would have also make a game out of how many plushies you grabbed instead of it just counting how many plushies you grabbed.
+I would have also made a game out of how many plushies you grabbed instead of it just counting how many plushies you grabbed.